kubernetes/community/contributors/design-proposals/local-storage-overview.md

 ### Alice manages a Database which needs access to “durable” and fast scratch space

 1. Cluster administrator provisions machines with local SSDs and brings up the cluster
-2. When a new node instance starts up, an addon DaemonSet discovers local “secondary” partitions which are mounted at a well known location and creates HostPath PVs for them if one doesn’t exist already.
-The PVs will include a path to the secondary device mount points and include additional labels and annotations that help tie to a specific node and identify the storage medium.
+2. When a new node instance starts up, an addon DaemonSet discovers local “secondary” partitions which are mounted at a well known location and creates Local PVs for them if one doesn’t exist already.
+The PVs will include a path to the secondary device mount points, and a new node annotation that ties the volume to a specific node.
+Storage classes and labels may also be specified.
+The volume consumes the entire partition.

     ```yaml
     kind: PersistentVolume